AccumulateNetwork/accumulate-docs/getting-started/networks.md

 The MainNet is the primary Accumulate network.

 {% hint style="danger" %}
-The MainNet will not be created until testing and development is done
+The MainNet will not be launched until testing and development is done, currently scheduled for September 2022.
 {% endhint %}

 ## TestNet